artemprisiazhniuk/aspects_summarization/README.md

 # User Review Summarization in Russian

 This project researches the use of currently available architectures for the Russian language opinion summarization.
+We explored the usage of PlanSum, AceSum, QT and SemAE.

 For every method in its folder you can see 'train.sh' file that reproduces training from scratch and instructions from the authors.